 Although many collars are made of cloth and sturdy canvas, these may not be strong enough to support your dog’s strength whether it’s chained outside and gets excited to say hello to its favourite squirrel or tugs excitedly on your morning walks.
 Plastic collars may look cool, but they’re often poorly made and not resilient enough for a pit bull.
 Chain collars can hurt your hands as well as your dog, as we discuss below.

 Nylon is inexpensive and stronger than other types of fabric.
 Collars made of this material come in a wide variety of sizes and colours, and they’re easy to find.
-Although they can be tossed in the wash to get rid of dirt and smells, nylon collars can fray with heavy use.
+Although they are cheap and inexpensive, they usually don't last very long, attracting dirt and smells, and can fray with heavy use.
 This compromises their strength.

 If you’re looking for durability, leather is the best choice.
 Investing in a high-quality product will return the best value.
 Leather lasts longer than any other dog collar material.